bloudermilk/acts_as_async/README.md

 ActsAsAsync is simply a thin layer on top of [Resque][resque] and [Resque-scheduler][resque_scheduler].
-To learn how to configure your redis connection, run workers, view the web interface and more visit their home pages.
+To learn how to configure your redis connection, run workers, view the web interface, and more visit their home pages.

 [resque]: https://github.com/defunkt/resque
 [resque_scheduler]: https://github.com/bvandenbos/resque-scheduler